Kutumeora/Project1/README.md

 # Project1

-Some description about the project
+Some description about the project!